Ryan-ford25/Milestone_Project2/TESTING.md

   - The layout is structured for easy readability and user engagement.

 - **Responsiveness & Accessibility:**
   - The game adapts correctly between mobile and larger screens.(desktop, tablet, mobile).
+  - It is clear to the user when it is there turn.

 - **Performance & Functionality:**
   - The game displays the sequences with the correct delay without any broken elements.